Successful companies realize that employees are their most

 Hannah is our Tuition Reimbursement Winner for May!

-"My name is Hannah.
+She will be getting a refund from us soon.
+You could be next!"My name is Hannah.
 I have three sisters one being my twin sister.
 I am a prenursing student at Wichita state and am applying for the nursing program for the spring semester.
 I am so appreciative for this reimbursement!!
 I just moved into a house and this will help for this years tuition!"

 - Hannah S.

 Students registered for a Nurse Aide course will automatically be placed in a monthly drawing to win reimbursement of their course tuition.
-The monthly drawings will choose one student to win a reimbursement
+The monthly drawings will choose one student to win a reimbursement.

 If you want to know how to get in on this Click Here for more information.